OAuth2 security with Springboot

-1. Build a spring starter project with spring security and h2 dependencies
+Step 1.
+Build a springboot project with below dependencies

 <?xml version="1.0" encoding="UTF-8"?>